NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 }
 ```

+## Custom Application and Activity

+NativeScript provides a way to create custom `android.app.Application` and `android.app.Activity` implementations.
+Please, refer to [this](../core-concepts/android-runtime/advanced-topics/extend-application-activity) documentation article for a detail description of how to achieve these as well as how to configure and bundle such a project.

 ## Debugging Common Errors

 Webpack bundling can fail for different reasons.
 It sometimes fails to resolve certain modules, or it generates code that breaks at runtime.
 We'll try to cover a few common failure reasons with steps to resolve them in the following sections.